 NHS England commissioned the University of Nottingham to independently evaluate the pilot scheme over a one year period.
 The evaluation aims to provide an overview of the first phase of the programme to integrate clinical pharmacists into general practice and identifies how best to implement and evaluate the final roll out.

-Within this process University of Nottingham identify the potential impact of the clinical pharmacists, describe how they are likely to affect working practices and how they may improve service delivery related to medicines both within the medical practice and working alongside clinical commissioning groups (CCGs), community pharmacy and hospital pharmacy teams.
+Within this process University of Nottingham identify the potential impact of the clinical pharmacists, describe how they are likely to affect working practices and how they may improve service delivery related to medicines both within the medical practice and working alongside what were clinical commissioning groups (CCGs) – now integrated care systems (ICSs) -, community pharmacy and hospital pharmacy teams.

 The full evaluation and executive summary was published in July 2018 and can be found on the University of Nottingham’s website.